 I was intrigued.
 Thirty-nine is the number of stripes (lashings) that Jesus took upon His body for me, and forty-four of the Bible’s sixty-six books is the same two-thirds ratio as was the ratio of angels that remained in heaven after the others were cast down to earth (according to some interpretations of Revelation 12:4).
 I then realized that as my reading of the Old Testament was incomplete, so was the keeping of the Law.
 Whereas, my complete reading of the New Testament echoed the completeness of the New Covenant in Christ’s blood.

 While these “coincidences” were interesting, what happened next removed any thought of “coincidence” from my mind.
-Though some people may attribute what I did to my mathematical inclinations, I know that it was all being directed by God, as is everything else that occurs.
+Though some people may attribute what I did to my mathematical inclinations, I know that it was all being directed by God.

 Consider what God achieved in having me read specific books of the Bible on thirty-nine occasions, reading some books once and others multiple times, so that they totaled exactly forty-four distinct books—seventeen in the Old Testament and twenty-seven in the New Testament.
 I then looked at the numbers, I counted in my Bible’s table of contents to identify the Bible’s books to learn which book is forty-fourth, and I found that it is the Book of Acts.
 Then I turned to the seventeenth chapter and found the twenty-seventh verse.
 God boiled down all that I had read in the Bible to this:

 God did this so men would seek him